Ribs, Rock ‘n Roll, Rain and Rick Springfield. See Over 100 Pictures From Ribfest

 The highlight of the night for me was when Rick sat on the railing right in front of us!
 I nearly passed out!
 To be honest, I can't even remember what song he was singing.
 When he was done, he put his hand out into the crowd with his guitar pick.
 I swear he was trying to hand it directly to me.
 I'm guessing he was trying to make up for basically blowing me off at Grand Falls Casino.
 Several people reached for the pick and it fell to the ground right in front of me.
 I GOT THE PICK!!!!
 I've always wanted a Rick Springfield guitar pick!

 On Friday afternoon, I was able to attend a Meet and Greet with Dee Snider, Stephen Pearcy and Rick Springfield.
 Each talked to the audience and answered questions.
 It is very obvious Rick Springfield is not comfortable in front of crowds unless he is performing.
 He was a little awkward (and possibly tired) and it's just not his thing.
 Put a microphone and a guitar in his hand and he is an entirely different person.

 Ribfest 2014 was definitely THE best Ribfest this city has ever seen.
-I can’t wait to see how Chuck Brennan is going to top this next year.
+I can't wait to see how they top it next year.